patchy631/mcp-use/README.md

 </div>

 🌐 MCP-Use is the open source way to connect **any LLM to any MCP server** and build custom MCP agents that have tool access, without using closed source or application clients.

-💡 Let developers easily connect any LLM to tools like web browsing, file operations, and more.

-- If you want to get started quickly check out [mcp-use.com website](https://mcp-use.com/) to build and deploy agents with your favorite MCP servers.
-- Visit the [mcp-use docs](https://docs.mcp-use.com/) to get started with mcp-use library
-- For the TypeScript version, visit [mcp-use-ts](https://github.com/mcp-use/mcp-use-ts)

 | Supports       |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 | :------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |